prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 56 - Lodging of the Defence to the Counterclaim for infringement

-1. Within two month s of service of a Counterclaim for infringement, the claimant shall lodge a Defence to the Counterclaim for infringement.
+1. Within two months of service of a Counterclaim for infringement, the claimant shall lodge a Defence to the Counterclaim for infringement.

 2. The Defence to the Counterclaim  for infringement  shall contain the matters referred to in Rule 24.1(e) to (h) and (j) and a stateme nt whether the claimant disputes the defendant’s assessment of the value of the Counterclaim pursuant to Rule 50.3 and the reasons for such dispute.